-1.3 Intel® 865G Chipset System Overview
+1.3 Intel[®] 865G Chipset System Overview

 Figure 1 shows an example block diagram of an 865G chipset-based platform.
-The 865G chipset is designed for use in a desktop system based on a Pentium 4 processor with 512-KB L2 cache on 0.13 micron process and the processor code named Prescott.
+The 865G chipset is designed for use in a desktop system based on a Pentium 4 processor with 512-KB L2 cache on 0.13 micron process and the Pentium 4 processor on 90 nm process.
 The processor interface supports the Pentium 4 processor subset of the Extended Mode of the Scalable Bus Protocol.
 The GMCH provides the processor interface, system memory interface, CSA interface, AGP interface, hub interface, and additional interfaces.
 The GMCH contains and integrated graphics device.